EnmDR/RATIO/framework.md

 **Format-content coherence.** The format in which instructions are written models the desired output format.
 If the desired output is prose, instructions are written in prose.

-**Calibrated intensity.** Emphatic language (capitalization, obligation adverbs) is reserved for instructions the model tends to ignore, not used as a default.
+**Calibrated intensity.** With frontier models, standard declarative instructions suffice.
+Emphatic language (capitalization, obligation adverbs) is reserved for instructions the model tends to ignore, not used as a default.

 ## Layer architecture